arkime/arkimeweb/_posts/rules/2021-03-15-drop-localhost.md

 ---
-title: Drop Localhost
+title: Example Truncate PCAP localhost
-description: 'Sample rule that will drop all localhost packets after the first 20.
-If you want to add several rules, then the synatax is as follows.
-Make sure to have only one "rules:" per file.'
+description: 'Example rules that will drop all localhost packets after the first 20.
+Two rules are needed so we drop traffic both from and to localhost.'
-tags: localhost multiplerules drop
+tags: maxPacketsToSave fieldSet
 ---

 ```
----
-version: 1
-rules:
-  - name: "Drop localhost"
+  - name: "Drop from localhost"
     when: "fieldSet"
     fields:
       ip.src:
       - 127.0.0.1
     ops:
       _maxPacketsToSave: 10

-  - name: "Drop localhost"
+  - name: "Drop to localhost"
     when: "fieldSet"
     fields:
       ip.dst: